 If you have a collapse, the first thing to do is to control your direction.
-You should fly away from the ground or obstacles and other pilots.
-Asymmetric collapses should be controlled by weight shifting away from the collapse and applying enough brake to control your direction.
-This action alone will be enough for a full recovery of the wing most of the time.
+You should fly away from the ground or obstacles and other pilots, or at least not to fly into them...
+Asymmetric collapses can be controlled by weight shifting away from the collapse and applying a small amount of brake to control your direction.
+This act will most of the time be enough for a full recovery of the wing.